cloudmesh-community/fa18-523-62/project-report/report.md

 However, owing to the intense competition in the English Premier league and the unpredictable nature of soccer results a great accuracy was never achieved.
-In Timmaraju et al. they used game statistics such as number of goals, shots on target, corners etc .
+In Timmaraju et al. they used game statistics such as number of goals, shots on target, corners etc[fa-523-62-stanford-timmaraju].
 They added another feature which was based on the recent form of the team in the last 5 matches.
 They were able to achieve the maximum accuracy of 66%.

 We however, didn't find any other paper which included external feature such as tweet sentiment.
 We are not too concerned about the accuracy of the models, but we tried to leverage the usability of tweet data and check if it improves our model in any way.

 ## Implementation